“IN-AND-OUT-OF-RECESSION”

 It should be noted that in some advanced

-capitalist countries, and the U.S. in particular, it has not actually seemed to many people
+capitalist countries, and the U.S. in particular, it has not actually seemed to many

-GDP statistics, the period between the end of the Great
+to official GDP statistics, the period between the end of the Great

-the Covid-19 pandemic, was one uninterrupted record-long
+caused by the Covid-19 pandemic, was one uninterrupted

-actually part of the Great Recession itself; and 2) there have been a series of new
+were actually part of the Great Recession itself; and 2) there have been a series of new

 systematic distortions (huge exaggerations) in the supposed rate of expansion of GDP in